redis-developer/redis-polygon-search-trains-demo/README.md

 ![Polygon search example in action](screenshots/polysearching.gif)

+Watch the recording of our Polygon Search live stream video on YouTube [here](https://www.youtube.com/watch?v=CegTSglMUks).

 ## Introduction

 This repository is a small self-contained demonstration of the Polygon Search functionality that was added in the 7.2 release of Redis Stack.